ninjinskii/Cavity/README.md

 lovers.

 ## Run the project locally

 Clone the project, and you're ready to build and run it via Android Studio.

 ## Architecture

-Cavity use Kotlin, Coroutines, Room, LiveData, ViewPager2 with a standard MVVM pattern.
+Cavity uses Kotlin, Coroutines, Room, LiveData, ViewPager2 with a standard MVVM pattern.

 ## Release process

 This project uses CI/CD.
-Workflows are triggered when pushing a tag using this pattern : x.x.x, and create a github release with apk file linked
+Workflows are triggered when pushing a tag using this pattern : x.x.x, and create a GitHub release with the APK file linked.
-F-Droid store automatically picks up the apk file from there.
+F-Droid store automatically picks up the APK file from there.

 Things to do to prepare a release:

-- Merge target code into master branch
+- Merge target code into `master` branch
 - Update `/metadata/<languages>/changelogs.txt`
 - Update `/app/build.gradle`: increment version code & update __version name__
 - Update `/app/src/AndroidManifest.xml`: increment version code & update __version name__